 On March 19, 2019, Erec Smith critiqued a keynote address delivered at a recent conference in his discipline.
 He argued that the talk was a kind of performative politics that wouldn’t effect real change and challenged the author’s claim that teaching standardized English to students of color is an act of white supremacy.
 While the response was swift and isolating, Erec did not back down.
 Instead, he refocused his efforts, writing a book that dissects the over-reliance of anti-racist initiatives on identity politics and victimization and offers instead an alternative based on empowerment theory.
 He continues to support free expression and intellectual diversity through his work and writing.
 He is also one of the founders of Free Black Thought, a website, and journal dedicated to spotlighting viewpoint diversity among black intellectuals.

-To listen to Mr. Smith’s acceptance speech, click here >>
+To watch Mr. Smith’s acceptance speech, click here >>

 Dorian Abbot